tiendc/gofn/README.md

 #### GetFirst

-Returns the first element of slice if slice is not empty, otherwise return the default value.
+Returns the first element of slice if it is not empty, otherwise return the default value.

 ```go
 GetFirst([]int{1, 2, 3}, 4) // 1